 - 38. For decades, the NAR-affiliated MLSs have often been regarded as a permanent, unavoidable, and inevitable feature of the residential real estate brokerage industry.
 NAR-affiliated MLSs have for decades enjoyed durably high market shares in markets across the country. - 39.
-The majority of NAR-affiliated MLSs, including the MLS Defendants, are managed as for-profit enterprises that serve as the primary revenue stream for their owners, the state, territorial and local associations of NAR, whose shareholders use the funds for other purposes. - 40.
+The majority of NAR-affiliated MLSs, including Bright MLS, are managed as for-profit enterprises.
+Regardless of their corporate form, the majority of NAR-affiliated MLSs, and MRED, serve directly or indirectly as the primary revenue stream for their owners, the state, territorial and local associations of NAR, whose shareholders use the funds for other purposes. - 40.
 All NAR-affiliated MLSs are actual or potential competitors with other NAR-affiliated MLSs.
 NAR-affiliated MLSs frequently have overlapping service areas and licensed real estate professionals may choose to pay for access to only one of several available NAR-affiliated MLSs.